-Recommendation: Purple Medium Eternal Hunt (Well-Fitted) with Stamina Enchantments on all armour, Bow (optional), Speed potions (optional).
-Good zone sets include Darkstride, Fiords, and Jailbreaker.
+Recommendation: Purple Medium well-fitted Fiord's and Jailbreaker sets with Stamina Enchantments on all armour, Bow (optional), Speed potions (optional).
+Other notable zone set is Darkstride.

 This section is from a previous article called, ESO Champion Points – Crafting and Gathering.